goabstract/Marketing-for-Engineers/README.md

 * advertising project without a budget
 * scaling marketing activities for building constant revenue streams.

-We faced these questions, when we made our first product (tool for iOS & macOS engineers).
+We faced these questions, when we made our first product (tool for iOS engineers).
 It took us almost 2 years to learn how to market our project. 😤 During this time we read, try and bookmarked many useful stuff: articles, videos, spreadsheets, podcasts & tools.
 These resources helped us a lot!
 Please, learn, adapt and test awesome marketing hacks from our collection & experience.
 Good luck!

-_Lisa & Ahmed, founders of [Flawless App](https://flawlessapp.io/?utm_source=Github&utm_campaign=Collection-Marketing-For-Engineers&utm_medium=Free-Collection)._
+_Lisa & Ahmed, founders of [Flawless App](https://flawlessapp.io/?utm_source=Github&utm_campaign=Collection-Marketing-For-Engineers&utm_medium=Free-Collection), tool to verify iOS app according to the design_

 ## 🛠 How to Use and Contribute